sentinel-official/sentinel/README.md

 2)  Media - Sharing information with journalists and similar people for either whistle blowing or just additionally secure communication

-3)  Corporate Communications - Sharing inforamtion with team and boards without to the knowledge of people within the organization.
+3)  Corporate Communications - Sharing information with team and boards without the knowledge of people within the organization.
 Pretty important for corporations that deal with a lot of sensitive data, which shouldn't be known by everyone.

 Sentinel - Decentralized DNS and Content Delivery Network (dDNS and dCDN)